ab10460ef3/redshift-hue-scene/README.md

 ## This software is in active development.
 USE AT YOUR OWN RISK!

-## Lights must have a brightness appled to turn on.
+## Lights must have a brightness appled to turn on a light.

 # Requirements & Dependancies